-With these findings, I pitched a different information hierarchy and user flow for the website’s Academic section.
-This included advocating for the separation of undergraduate and graduate pages within website navigation, and introducing about 9 new pages of content detailing specifics about the Computer Science Master’s program that was previously only available within the Student Handbook.
+I pitched a different information hierarchy and user flow for the website’s Academic section.
+This included advocating to clearly define which online resources were undergraduate and graduate focused within website navigation.

-Using information gained from interviewing and communicating with SMEs, I also worked with the Graduate Program in crafting a list of 22 relevant frequently-asked questions for prospective students.
+Using information gained from interviewing and communicating with SMEs, I also worked with the department’s graduate advisors to craft a list of relevant frequently-asked questions for prospective students.
 These questions stretched across categories such as working on their grad application, transferring from another institution, next steps after getting admitted, and financials about tuition, research funding, and scholarships.

 Prototyping the Information & Content

-With the desired information and content put together, I prototyped the 9 pages of content in Figma adhering to both the university’s design style guide and the newly released Drupal theme.
+With the desired information and content put together, I prototyped the 9 pages of content in Figma adhering to the university’s design system used in their released Drupal theme.
 My intended goal with developing the content for these pages was to make sure that my target audience, prospective and current students of the Computer Science Master’s program, could quickly find, interpret, and understand information as needed.
 With this in mind I kept the tone of the content in a conversational yet direct manner.

 By January 2021, the departmental webmaster had added several additions to their website based on my content design suggestions.

 What I Learned

 Be curious, always ask questions, and be open to change/new ideas.

 Before developing this content, I was not too familiar with how the graduate program or the administrative staff operated within the Computer Science department.
 Communicating and talking with essential staff and faculty about the graduate program not just let me get quickly familiarized within that domain; it also helped me come up with better ideas for content and components that staff could then easily add to the website.